RetroPie/RetroPie-Docs/docs/splashscreen.md

 - **Manually Edit Splashscreen List:** You can edit the splashscreen.list manually to point to multiple images to be played as a slideshow (you'll use tab to get out of edit mode)

-- **Update RetroPie Splashscreens:** This gives you to update the splashscreens as new images are added to the [splashscreen repo](https://github.com/RetroPie/retropie-splashscreens)
+- **Update RetroPie Splashscreens:** This gives you the option to update the splashscreens as new images are added to the [splashscreen repo](https://github.com/RetroPie/retropie-splashscreens)

 ## Video Splash Screens